Fates-List-Archive/apidocs/docs/staff-guide/info.md

     On main server, Minotaur and Wick can be used.
 Use Xenon as a backup bot

     On the test server, Minotaur is the only moderation bot as antinuke on a test server is dumb**

+## Reviewing Bots

+Fates List uses Ashfur to handle bots (using slash commands)

+/claim - Claims a bot, **be sure to unclaim it if you are not reviewing it anymore or else I might have to do another 3000 @everyone pings**

+/unclaim - Unclaims a bot

+/approve - Approves a bot.
+Get the guild count from the authorize/oauth screen.
+Be sure to give good appropriate feedback though

+/deny - Denies a bot

+/requeue - Requeues a bot if it is denied

+**Update Discord if you don't see the commands and then DM a Administrator+**